 Alongside this expertise he is established as a member of the Pelvic Mutlidiscplinary Team at the Christie.
 This Team works to help treat patients with complex and or rare cancers, and those who may have had therapy but are sufferring from side effects which require attention.
 Mr Sangar has expertise in survivorship issues related to cancer including erectile dysfunction and urinary problems.

-Alongside his surgical practice Vijay is the Director of Surgery at The Christie Hospital, Chair of the North West Penile Service, Chair of NHS Englands Specialised Cancer Surgery Clinical Reference Group, Chair of NHS Englands Cancer Surgery Metrics Group and Lead for rare Urogenital Cancers in the eUROGEN European Reference Network.
-This requires him to work closely with mutliple National and European Organsiations including the Royal Colleges, CQC, NICE, NCRI, European Assoc of Urology, European Commission and BAUS.
+Alongside his surgical practice Vijay is a member of NHS Englands Clinical Panel and Lead for Rare Urogenital Cancers in the eUROGEN European Reference Network.
+He has previously held prestigious appointments including: Director of Surgery at The Christie Hospital, Chair of the North West Penile Service, Chair of NHS Englands Specialised Cancer Surgery Clinical Reference Group and Chair of NHS Englands Cancer Surgery Metrics Group.
+These require him to work closely with mutliple National and European Organsiations including the Royal Colleges, CQC, NICE, NCRI, European Assoc of Urology, European Commission and BAUS.
 He has an active research porfolio, publishing in many international journals and is the holder of prestigous international prizes.

 GMC Number: 4013107

 Consultant Urological Surgeon

 The Christie Hospital NHS Foundation Trust

 Professor of Surgery, Manchester Academic Health Sciences Centre (MAHSC), Manchester UK